vranki/laser-gcode-exporter-inkscape-plugin/README.md

 The plugin builds gcode that is compatible with a fork of Marlin designed to run on laser cutters found at https://github.com/TurnkeyTyranny/buildlog-lasercutter-marlin .

 You can contact me via email at : 394ad2f@gmail.com, I check my email daily usually.
+Find this software useful?
+Donations are appreciated : Paypal to 394ad2f@gmail.com

 Installation
 ------------